|| Tutorials home | Decreasing risk exposure | Safety tour | Emergencies | Meteorology | Flight Theory | Communications | Builders guide ||

 |Flight Planning and Navigation|

-For example, waypoint Beta is 150 nautical miles north-east (045° true) of waypoint Alpha and an aircraft departs overhead Alpha for Beta, maintaining a heading of 045° true while cruising at 75 knots TAS.
-At the time of departure, the wind velocity at the cruise altitude is 135°/20 knots; i.e. the 20-knot wind is coming from the south-east.
+For example, waypoint Beta is 150 nautical miles north-east (045° true) of waypoint Alpha and an aircraft departs overhead Alpha for Beta, maintaining a heading of 045° true while flying at the aircraft's normal cruising speed of 75 knots TAS.
+At the time of departure, the wind velocity at the cruise altitude is 135° true at 20 knots; i.e. the 20 kn wind is coming from the south-east.
 Where will the aircraft be after two hours flight?
-Certainly not over Beta, as it will have moved 150 nm north-east within the air mass while the air mass has moved 40 miles north-west.
+Certainly not over Beta, as it will have moved 150 nm north-east within the air mass while the air mass has moved 40 nm north-west.
 So we might surmise that after two hours flight its position will be about 40 nm north-west of Beta, and this is shown in Figure 1.
 The aircraft has drifted from its intended path or track over the ground and the 'track made good' is about 15° to the left of the 'required track'.

 We should note that, relative to the aircraft's course, the wind velocity normally has both a crosswind component and a headwind or tailwind component, and that headwind or tailwind component will also affect the aircraft's speed relative to the surface — the ground speed.

-We can determine the two unknowns — the heading and the ground speed — by plotting scaled vectors on paper.
-You will need some drawing instruments, a protractor and ruler, but a pair of compasses or dividers can be useful.
+We can determine the two unknowns — the heading and the ground speed — by plotting scaled vectors on paper (figure 2).
+You will need some drawing instruments, a protractor and ruler, but a pair of dividers can be useful.

 • First draw a vertical line labelled 'true north' and mark a position on the line as waypoint Alpha.